 The go-to language for data retrieval, SQL is less of an all-purpose coding solution, and more of a specialized tool.
 SQL is great for generating reports and querying and updating information.

 Java is an open-source, server-side coding language often used for sites that deal with a lot of traffic.
 It is object oriented, so programmers can use it to build self-contained parts out of classes of commands.
 It is fast, scalable and requires minimal software maintenance between versions.
+It’s important that back-end web developers learn Java.

 Building the web, one page at a time

+So, what’s the purpose of programming?
 In only a few decades, the web has grown from a single, static page, into something that is truly “worldwide.”
 But even with 1.3 billion sites and counting, the heart of the web is still code, and those who know how to manipulate that code are in higher demand than ever before.

 If you’re interested in becoming a web developer, it’s important to learn the best languages for web development.
 And by learning a handful of programming languages, you’ll always have the best tools at your disposal, no matter the situation.
 Join the web development community by learning how to code.